verrazzano/docs/content/en/docs/guides/export/ingress-trait.md

 ---
 title: "IngressTrait"
 linkTitle: "IngressTrait"
-description: "A guide for understanding the Kubernetes objects generated for an OAM IngressTrait"
+description: "An overview of the Kubernetes resources Verrazzano creates for an OAM IngressTrait"
 weight: 5
 draft: false
 ---

 ## IngressTrait (oam.verrazzano.io/v1alpha1)

-Each IngressTrait will result in the creation of the following Kubernetes resources:
+Verrazzano will generate the following Kubernetes resources for an IngressTrait:
-* networking.istio.io/v1beta1/Gateway
+* networking.istio.io/v1beta1/VirtualService - implements the `rules` portion of the IngressTrait
-* networking.istio.io/v1beta1/VirtualService
+* networking.istio.io/v1beta1/Gateway - defines the ingress for traffic management for the application running within the Istio mesh
-* v1/Secret for the Gateway
+* v1/Secret for the Gateway - credential for server TLS settings

 For example, the following IngressTrait definition will result in the Gateway, VirtualService and Secret objects shown below.
 ```